nomics-crypto/nomics-platform/doc/cryptocurrency-api-exchange-integration.md

 * The number of trades returned is up to the exchange's implementation.
 * Returning an empty array signifies there are no newer trades than the given `since` ID.

+## `/trades/socket` - Streaming Trades

+**Websocket endpoints are not a replacement for a REST endpoint, they may be provided in addition to a REST endpoint to reduce load and latency**

+The `/trades/socket` endpoint returns the same information as `trades` but as a realtime streaming data feed implemented as a websocket.

+The parameters are the same as `/trades` but without `since` (so just the `market` parameter).

+The response is a websocket feed.
+Trades should be sent individually as a JSON object (not wrapped in an array) in the same format as `/trades`.

 ## `/orders` - Historical Orders

 **In development**